elvis808/fitness-app/README.md

   - Also provides similar workouts in relation with workout provided.
   - Inaddition to the Youtube search API that was added, you will have shared playable youtube videos at a click of a button.

+API is currently overloaded, opted in for free version through RapidAPI.

 [LIVE DEMO](https://hella-fit.netlify.app/)